The Power of Prayer

 Personal prayer is key in deepening and growing in our relationship with God through the power of the Holy Spirit.
 Through our prayer, God speaks and we listen; and in return, God looks after us and our needs.
 In fact, we can face anything when we live in His love.

 The most powerful prayer for us as Catholics is the Sacrifice of the Mass.
 Gather for Mass with us at St John Vianney’s, come to Eucharistic Adoration and Benediction in our church.
-For private prayer do feel welcome to pop in into our church for a peaceful visit to the Blessed Sacrament – our church is open all day every day.
+For private prayer do feel welcome to pop in into our church for a peaceful visit to the Blessed Sacrament.
 And if you are praying quietly at home or praying the rosary as you travel to work or college remember the Lord is always with you.